“My preference is swimming in the sea. I find the sea is more liberating, wild and good fun rather than plodding up and down a pool.” – Jo Brand,

 The River and Lake Swimming Association was set up in 2003, and campaigning resulted in RoSPA changing their focus to alcohol and swimming, the EA stopping their annual press releases, and the HSE changing their life-guard policy to waters where swimming is actively encouraged.
 So the previous levels of discouragement aren’t there any more.

-Also, British water bodies are much less polluted than they were 50 years ago, as manufacturing industries have been exported to the Far East.
-Whatever that means for the global environment or our economy, it means cleaner rivers, lakes and coastal seas in the UK, which is one of the reasons that wild swimming is beginning to take off again – that and a desire to live more naturally moving slowly from the margins to the mainstream.
+Also, British water bodies are generally less polluted than they were 50 years ago, as manufacturing industries have been exported to the Far East.
+Whatever that means for the global environment or our economy, it means cleaner rivers, lakes and coastal seas in the UK, which is one of the reasons that wild swimming is taking off again – although agricultural runoff and sewage discharges are a problem, so it’s best to check the state of water bodies before swimming in them.

 What are the benefits of wild swimming?